jule64/BinanceTrader/README.md

 # FTX Trader

-Welcome to FTX Trader!
-A smarter and faster front end for trading cryptos on the FTX Exchange.
+A fast, minimalist front end for trading cryptos on the FTX Exchange.

 ![v1.1.png](misc/v1.1.png)

-_FTX Trade screenshot (v.1.1)_

 ## Background